onsenix12/evonik-dashboard/README.md

 ## Getting Started
 1. Clone or download this repository to your machine.
 2. Open `index.html` in a modern browser (Chrome, Edge, or Firefox recommended).
-3. For the best demo, allow pop-ups when prompted (the hub can open all stakeholder pages).
+3. For the best demo, optionally open the other pages in separate tabs/windows.

 > Tip: You can also serve the folder via a simple static server, but it is not required.